Leverege/amplify-docs/docs/architecture/core/index.md

 Templates are used to create branded emails or SMS notifications.
 When Reason triggers a send email request, a Template Id and contextual data can be supplied to produce the branded email.

-## Scenario

-A Scenario defines how data values for a particular Blueprint change over time.
-It uses a key framing system to allow the user to set values at given points in time.
-The intermediate values are computed by a function that exists between two key frame values.
-A Scenario can be played on a Simulated device.

 ## Users

-There are two types of users in the Leverege Platform:
+There are two types of users in the Leverege Stack:

-Platform Users are users that can create and edit a Project and all of the supporting pieces such as Blueprints, Networks, Scripts.
+* **Platform Users** are users that can create and edit a Project and all of the supporting pieces such as Blueprints, Networks, Scripts.

-Project Users are end users of the resulting product.
+* **Project Users** are end users of the resulting product.
 They have access to Systems and Devices.
-Project User names are unique to a Project, so two different Projects can have a user with name 'demo'.
+Project Users' usernames are unique to a Project, so two different Projects can have a user with the username 'demo'.

 ## Api Access